dh-trier/wlv/resources/wlv-label-docs.md

 ### The collection metadata

 In the collection-level [metadata](#metadata), basic information is provided about the collection at hand.
 We collect the data about the collection title in the element [title](#title) (which itself is attributed with text).
 Another element forms the [editor](#editor) who is the person that created the file for the collection.
-Further elements are the owner, institution, address and a date.
+Further elements include the [owner](#owner) and [institution](#institution).

 To specify the collection, one can also add an address and a date for where the collection comes from and when it was collected.
-It is also important to mark the license.
+It is also important to mark the [license](#licence).
 Other elements are the [curator(s)](#curator) who are responsible for describing the collection as a file.
 Finally, the description element provides the possibility to add a textual description of the wine label collection.

 ### The list of labels